- What Personal Information do we collect and hold?

 By supplying us with your Personal Information, you give us permission to disclose your Personal Information to members of the IPH Group and organisations that carry out functions (including marketing functions) on our behalf, or assist us to deliver our services, such as our business associates, contractors, agents or service providers, so that we can assess your likely needs, and contact you from time to time.

-We may contact you to inform you about laws and developments in the field of intellectual property and other products, services, events and resources we think would be of particular interest to you.
+We may contact you to inform you about laws and developments in the field of IP and other products, services, events and resources we think would be of particular interest to you.
 The permission you provide to us is not limited in time.
 You can, however, elect to opt out of receiving correspondence and other marketing materials from us by:

 - by utilising an ‘unsubscribe’ facility on a communication we send to you.

 If you opt out of receiving further communications from us, we will take steps to ensure you do not receive any such further information from us in future.
 Recipients of our news alerts and other correspondence may notify us at any time should they wish to discontinue receipt of emails and other communications from us.

 Personal Information is disclosed and used by us to enable us to provide services to you and for the other purposes identified in section 5 above.